okuramasafumi/alba/README.md

 # => '{"bank-account":{"account-number":123456789}}'
 ```

-This behavior to transform root key will become default at version 2.
+This is the default behavior from version 2.

+Find more details in the [Inference configuration](#inference-configuration) section.

 #### Key transformation cascading